A fruit market operator has been hit with an eye-watering record $660,000 penalty for wage theft.

 Taleb ignored multiple warnings from Fair Work to pay proper wages and entitlements.

-He was paid nothing for a number of weeks in early 2012, and was later paid a flat rate of $10 an hour to a maximum of $120 per day.
+He subsequently refused to pay an Afghani refugee any wages for weeks in early 2012, and then paid a flat rate of $10 an hour to a maximum of $120 per day.

-Company took advantage of the worker
+Fruit market operator took advantage of worker

 “This was an egregious underpayment.
 It gave the respondents an unfair advantage in the competitive retail industry.”

 The worker initially came to Australia as an asylum seeker and spent time in detention.